thecml/UE-BNNSurv/README.md

 # Uncertainty Estimation in Deep Bayesian Survival Models

-This repository is the official TensorFlow implementation of "Uncertainty Estimation in Deep Bayesian Survival Models", [BHI 2023](https://bhi.embs.org/2023/).
+This repository is the official TensorFlow implementation of [Uncertainty Estimation in Deep Bayesian Survival Models](https://bhiconference.github.io/BHI2023/2023/pdfs/1570918354.pdf), BHI 2023.

 The proposed method is implemented based on [TensorFlow Probability](https://github.com/tensorflow/probability).